ellysh/video-game-bots/GLOSSARY.md

 ## DC

-test
+Device Context (DC) is an abstraction of Graphics Device Interface (GDI) that allows developers to operate with the graphical objects in a one universal way for all supported output devices. <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/dd162467%28v=vs.85%29.aspx">Read more</a>

 ## DDB

-Device Dependent Bitmap (DDB) is a bitmap that storage format depends on the device where it will be sent for display.
-The Device Independent Bitmap (<a href="https://msdn.microsoft.com/en-us/library/windows/desktop/dd183562%28v=vs.85%29.aspx">DIB</a>) is provided by GDI too. <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/dd183561%28v=vs.85%29.aspx">Read more</a>
+Device Dependent Bitmap (DDB) is a bitmap that storage format depends on the device where it will be sent for displaying. <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/dd183561%28v=vs.85%29.aspx">Read more</a>

 ## Deathmatch